flutter/website/src/release/breaking-changes/default-desktop-scrollbars.md

 and `buildOverscrollIndicator`.
 These methods can be overridden to control what is built around the scrollable.

-Further more, `ScrollBehavior` subclasses `MaterialScrollBehavior` and `CupertinoScrollBehavior` have been made public, allowing developers to extend and build upon the other existing `ScrollBehavior`s in the framework.
+Furthermore, `ScrollBehavior` subclasses `MaterialScrollBehavior` and `CupertinoScrollBehavior` have been made public, allowing developers to extend and build upon the other existing `ScrollBehavior`s in the framework.
 These subclasses were previously private.